Hurricanes vs. Bulldogs: First Round Betting Trends, Record ATS, Home/Road Splits

 - Miami has a record of 16-2, a 88.9% win rate, when it's favored by -135 or more by oddsmakers this season.

-- Miami has a 57.4% chance to win this game based on the implied probability of the moneyline.
+- The Hurricanes have a 57.4% chance to win this game based on the implied probability of the moneyline.

 Miami vs. Drake Over/Under Stats